JoFoRe/JoFoRe/README.md

 - 👋 Hi, I’m @JoFoRe
-- 👀 I’m interested in learning new insights from data.
+- 👀 I’m interested in developing Web3 apps and blockchain development and maintenance.
-- 🌱 I’m currently learning Machine learning through python.
-- 💞️ I’m looking to collaborate on Data Science Project that can make a difference and have positive impacts on the world.
+- 🌱 I’m currently using JavaScript, Solidity, node.js and anything I need to develop what I'd like to.

 <!---